Updated: November 29, 2016

-This connection between Microsoft Dynamics CRM and the Microsoft Azure platform provides a secure channel for communicating CRM run-time data to external cloud-based line-of-business (LOB) applications.
+This connection between Microsoft Dynamics CRM and the Microsoft Azure platform provides a secure and reliable channel for communicating CRM run-time data to external cloud-based line-of-business (LOB) applications.

 Key elements of the connection

 The key elements that implement the connection between Microsoft Dynamics CRM and the Microsoft Azure Service Bus are described below.
 A diagram in the next section shows these elements in operation.